 Have you ever wondered how Google search results are are personalized and prioritized through algorithms?
 Are you interested in why research is so expensive and what to do about it?
 Want to investigate Wikipedia and edit your own article?
 In this course, we'll explore those topics and many more related to information literacy, the set of skills associated with how we find, use, and evaluate information.

 No expensive textbook required - all materials are freely provided as a zero-cost course!

 This 3-unit class meets the General Education requirements for Area E: Lifelong Learning and we'd love to have you join us.

-Find LIB 151 (Class Number 25821), taught online asynchronously by Prof. Withorn in the class schedule.
+Find LIB 151 (Class Number 28213, taught in-person by Prof. Gardner in the class schedule)